Hoodline raises $10M for its hyper-local, automated data newswire

 “There are so many good stories that go uncovered,” Hovaghimian said.
 “Plus, forty percent of all searches have local intent.”
 Facebook’s new interest in local news and Google’s own experiments with local journalism aren’t simple good-will attempts at fostering more community; they reflect interests that these companies have observed among their user bases.

-So now, while tech has arguably “killed” the local news business in that way, it’s also been trying to save it be — namely in the form of providing more intelligent ways to run its business, from the advertising technology and/or paywalls to fund it, through to disrupting and improving the means of producing it.
+So now, while tech has arguably “killed” the local news business, it’s also been trying to save it — namely, in the form of providing more intelligent ways to run the news business, from the advertising technology and/or paywalls to fund it, through to disrupting and improving the means of producing it.

-Hoodline is part of the guard of companies that have been looking at how the rise of new kinds of computing technology, such as AI and big data analytics, can be used to help with the latter of these.
+Hoodline is part of the new guard of media tech companies that has been looking at how the rise of technologies like AI and big data analytics can be used to help with the latter of these.

 “Hoodline is bringing pioneering technology to the world of hyper-local news and content, while layering in editorial expertise and perspective.
 This uniquely allows them to craft dynamic stories across a wide range of verticals and outlets,” said Ito in a statement.
 “We’re incredibly excited to be partnering with Hoodline and Razmig as they continue to deliver consumers content that they want, but was previously not available to them.”

 Hoodline is not the only one exploring how to tap into big data to build stories; there are many.

 Among them, in the UK, the Press Association is working with a startup called Urbs to develop AI systems that can help surface interesting stories for (human) journalists to write.
 In the US, Automated Insights has been developing “robot” reporters to cover local sports and quarterly earnings beats.

 Other efforts like LiveStories is also tackling a trove of publicly available information — in its case civic data — to visualise and shape narratives from it, products that potentially also make their way into the news.

-Hovaghimian said that Hoodline’s system ingests around 250 terabytes of data from a pretty diverse range of sources, spanning from hyperlocal listings services like Yelp and Foursquare through to things like feeds of local high school football sports results, and organises it and passes it through its algorithms to surface interesting items that can be used in stories.
+Hovaghimian said that Hoodline’s system ingests around 250 terabytes of data from a pretty diverse range of sources, spanning from hyperlocal listings services like Yelp and Foursquare through to things like feeds of local high school football sports results.
+This is organised and passed through algorithms to surface interesting items that can be used in stories.

 Editors, meanwhile, write templates that can be used for different types of stories, such as local food events, job trends in a particular city, or sports results from a local team.
-One person at the company described the templates as “advanced Madlibs.”
+One person at the company described these templates as “advanced Madlibs.”

 And for now, it’s as basic as this, too.
-Hoodline has bylined content written by journalists, but the content that is bylined to Hoodline is created by the company’s big data platform, and those articles, it has to be said, are more anodyne than earth-shattering.
+Hoodline has bylined content written by journalists, but the content that is bylined to Hoodline is created by the company’s big data platform.

+Those articles, it has to be said, are more anodyne than earth-shattering.
 But Hovaghimian says this is almost intentional, it’s to clear the way for more serious work.

 “We are filling a gap and covering news that is not being covered, even if it’s just to test what audiences want to read,” he said.
 “This frees up resources for more journalistic pursuits.”